FirstLegoLeague/launcher/docs/userguide.md

 Access to the module screens are password protected.
 Each of the 4 predefined roles (admin, scorekeeper, referee and MC) has it's own password.

-- `admin` - tournament administrator or head referee
+- `admin` - tournament administrator or head referee.
+Default password: admin
 - `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
 Can also view all scores entered so far.
+Default password: scorekeeper
 - `referee` - Records the state of the robot game on a digital scoresheet.
 Usually used on iPads or tablets.
+Default password: referee
-- `M.C.` - (default password is MC)
+- `M.C.` - Default password: MC

-The default password is the same as the role (i.e. role: admin password:admin).

 <img src="./images/login.png" style="width:75%">